twood02/webtemplate/wiki/etcd+Docker_vs_Consul+vagrant/combine.md

 - Reliable: support distributed structure, use consensus algorithm based on Raft.

 ### 1.2 What is Raft algorithm?
 Raft is a consensus algorithm from Stanford University, which is mainly used in log replication of distributed systems.
-The main idea of raft is to utilize the leader election to ensure strong consistency.
+The main idea of Raft is to utilize the leader election to ensure strong consistency.
 The advantages of Raft is it is much easier to understand than Paxos and it has fault tolerance, which means some nodes fail or have network problems, most of the other nodes could work normally.

 With etcd, users can set up multiple instances in multiple nodes, and group them as a cluster.
 Instances within the same cluster will share consistent information.